 Sample size

 The proposed sample size was 190, allowing 30% loss to follow up to achieve data from 130 women at 12 months post-birth and inform estimates of required sample size for any clinically important differences to within 30% of true value.
 The mean (SD) percentage weight change following Slimming World’s programme of 12 weekly groups is -5.5%, (3.3)18.
-Assuming numbers were typical, 65 women in each group were required to detect a difference of 2% between intervention and control arms with 90% power.
+Assuming numbers were typical, 65 women in each group were required to detect a difference of 2% between intervention and control arms with 90% power at the 5% significance level (2-tailed).

 Analysis

 Recruitment was assessed as number of women randomised per month, with 95% confidence intervals derived from the Poisson distribution, and retention as proportion of women randomised providing analysable data for primary assessment at 12 months.
 Linear regression was used for the primary endpoint and other continuous measures.
 Adjustment was made for corresponding measurements made pre-randomisation31.
-Binary regression with a log-link was used to assess risk ratios for all binary outcomes, adjusting for maternal BMI, ethnicity, and parity.
+Binary regression with a log-link was used to assess risk ratios for all binary outcomes, adjusting for maternal age, BMI, ethnicity, and parity.
 Following CONSORT and other recommendations32, risk differences were also estimated.
 Significance tests were only conducted to test for differences in dropout rates between groups, and estimates of treatment effects.

 For primary analysis, participants were analysed in the groups into which they were randomly allocated.
 Estimated differences and 95% Confidence Intervals were calculated for specified primary and secondary analyses (significance at 5%).
 Sensitivity analyses were used to assess robustness of conclusions to missing outcome data and departures from randomized treatment

-Reduction of weight by more than 5% and 10% at six and 12 months were analysed as binary variables, with risk ratios and risk differences presented.
+Reduction of weight by more than 5% and 10% at six and 12 months were analysed as binary variables, with health ratios and risk differences presented.
 Sub-group analysis of the primary endpoint among overweight (BMI 25–29.9 kg/m²) and obese (BMI ≥30 kg/m²) women was pre-planned, with interaction tests to determine if treatment effect varied by sub-group.

 To explore if women who attended 10+ sessions had greater 12-month weight loss than women attending nine or fewer, or control women, or if women who documented their own weight in questionnaires had different weight change than women who attended appointments, subgroup analysis using the per-protocol subgroup was conducted.

-Health economic analysis

-This was conducted from NHS payer and provider perspective.
-Costs of weight management group enrolment were included on the basis that future commissioning would be paid for through NHS or local authorities.
-Analysis only included women followed to 12 months (n=140).
-Mean differences in total cost and total QALYs at 12-months between the groups, and analysis of the uncertainty around these estimates were identified using ordinary least squares regression modelling including binary “treatment” explanatory variable indicating randomisation to intervention or control.

-Both models made baseline co-variate adjustments for differences between groups in relation to: age at trial registration, ethnicity, weight at trial registration, obese BMI at booking, number of children prior to index infant, EQ5D-5L community weighting scores at baseline, and costs of service contacts at baseline with respect to pregnancy up to 36 weeks gestation.

 Ethical approval